coffebar/dotfiles/README.md

 - Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
 Split direction depends on the currently focused window dimensions.
 I'm using vim-style HJKL to navigate inside WM.

-- UI scale options depend on the current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.

-- ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in Neovim.

 - Some of wm's binds were improved by Lua script.
 Lua has more flexibility than i3config syntax.
 I like to switch automatically to the appropriate workspace after opening programs using a keyboard shortcut.

 #### Terminal